Perpetually Dominating Large Grids

-The key idea toward another eternal domination strategy is to \emph{rotate} the guards' placement around subgrids of size $2\times2$, in which all four cells are unoccupied.
+Another m-eternal domination strategy is to \emph{rotate} the guards' placement around subgrids of size $2\times2$, in which all four cells are unoccupied.
 We refer to such a subgrid as an \emph{unoccupied square}.
 Intuitively, by using such an approach, the overall movement is zero and the guards always occupy a placement in $\mathcal{D}(G_\infty) \cup \mathcal{D}'(G_\infty)$ after an attack is defended.

 Consider some vertex $(x, y) \in V(G_\infty)$, where $(x, y) \in D_t$ for some value $t \in \mathbb{Z}_5$.
 Now, assume that the guards lie on the vertices specified in $D_t$ and hence form a dominating set.
 In Figure~\ref{fig:sq}, we partially view $G_\infty$ where the black cell represents a guard on some cell $(x,y) \in D_t$ and the gray cells represent guards elsewhere in $D_t$.
 By looking around $(x,y)$, we identify the existence of four \emph{unoccupied squares}.
 For $i = 0, 1, 2, 3$, let $SQ_i(x,y)$ denote the $i$-th unoccupied square with respect to $(x,y)$.